![]() |

 the Pelagian and Roman factions.
 Semi-desertion of many towns.
 Migration

 of pro-Roman citizens toward the West.
-The country begins to be become
+The country begins to become

 party) appeal to Aetius, the Gaulish Consul, for military assistance in